SeyKoplik/Project2_PetFinder/README.md

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the ISC license.

-  Click here for the MIT license: https://choosealicense.com/licenses/mit/
+  Click here for the ISC license: https://choosealicense.com/licenses/isc/

   ## Contributing